-These seven districts are at home in Charlottenburg-Wilmersdorf:
+These 7 districts are at home in Charlottenburg-Wilmersdorf:

 The Berlin neighbourhood of Charlottenburg-Wilmersdorf plays a somewhat neutral role in Berlin: people don't really rave about it, but they don't really complain about it either.
 Yet Charlottenburg-Wilmersdorf has so many secret spots, owner-run pubs and places to go for culture enthusiasts away from the Ku'damm.

 Who says you have to dig deep into your pocket or climb the TV tower to get a view overlooking Berlin?
 Get a picture perfect view with a student budget in the cafeteria of the Technical University: affordable student coffee on the 20th floor, facing the capital.